 Diet

-When possible, the vet can prescribe a special diet to dissolve the stones.
+When possible, the vet may suggest a special prescription diet along with antibiotics to dissolve the struvite crystals.
 Changing your dog’s food and increasing water consumption is the most natural treatment option available.
 However, there are some issues with using diet as a treatment.

 Non-Surgical Removal